 The International Research Council on African Literature and Culture, IRCALC, is the first web based convergence of writers, scholars and researchers from around the world drawn by common interests, particularly, the literature, art and culture of Africa and her Diaspora.
 Editors see to the regular volumes of the Library of Critical Writing and have anchored up till the 15th series of the journals of African Literature (JAL), Critical Studies (Special) (CS), and New Poetry (NP).

-Coming at a timely period of millennial renaissance in cultural awareness we have striven to further a more imaginative approach to leadership and development concerns through several online media for independent discourse on governance, literature and culture, not excluding, indeed, other writings of Africa’s diaspora which lend meaning and support to this vision.
+Coming at a timely period of millennial cultural awareness, IRCALC Team of Editors argue for a more imaginative approach to leadership and development concerns through eloquent media discourse on governance, literature and culture, not excluding, indeed, other writings of Africa’s diaspora which lend meaning and support to the vision.

-Currently our AFRICA FORUM is active in the evaluation of governance, spirito-material philosophy, ethics and aesthetics.
-In the propagation of creative thought, our activities have given impetus for a wealth of publications on literary and cultural expressions.
+Editors are ever vigilant in the truthful evaluation of governance, ethics and aesthetics across the world net.
+In the propagation of creative thought, IRCALC Editors have given impetus to a wealth of publications on African literary and cultural expressions.

-Outstanding contributions in literary, social and cultural criticism by guest writers and scholars have been distilled in several volumes of the journals of African writing.
-Across the internet media a select few have been memorialised as Yearbooks for their significance to the platform for Africa issues around the globe.
+Outstanding contributions by literary and cultural critics as distilled from volumes of the journals of African writing are now online.
+Across the online media, select few have been memorialised for their significance around the globe.

 Read insightful commentaries on genres of poetry, fictional narrative, critical anthologies, including subjects on history and sociology.
 Most are available on request.
 The links assist on further download information regarding prime scholar research materials.

 South East Area: 6 Handelstreet, Waterville Crescent, Hilltop Layout, 4800003, EN.
 NG.
 WA.
 Email: [email protected]